Japan to rely more on timing than size in future FX action

 TOKYO Japan may lack the implicit approval of G7 nations to spend big in any future efforts to stem sharp yen rises and will have to rely on limited opportunistic strikes to prevent a build-up of aggressive bets on its currency.

-That means that despite all the jawboning, Tokyo's record 4.6 trillion yen (36 billion pounds) intervention last week is unlikely to mark a start of a long campaign similar to the 35-trillion yen selling spree in 2003.
+That means that despite all the jawboning, Tokyo's record 4.6 trillion yen intervention last week is unlikely to mark a start of a long campaign similar to the 35-trillion yen selling spree in 2003.

 "Japanese policymakers say that Tokyo has gained some consent from the G7 on intervention.
 But judging from the statement, I doubt that's true," said Yasuhide Yajima, senior economist at NLI Research Institute in Tokyo.